 There are some companies who offer a guaranteed issue life insurance policy.
 While these policies offer a chance to obtain life insurance, the cost can be extremely prohibitive, but may be the only available life insurance with diabetes.
 Keep in mind they are also limited in the amount of death benefit they will offer as well.

-Your best bet is to talk to an independent life insurance agent who is familiar with these types of issues.
+Your best bet is to talk to an independent life insurance agent, like us, who is familiar with these types of issues.
 They can be overcome, but the underwriting process can be intense as the insurance company has to quantify it’s overall risk profile for you.
 Apply sooner than later to give yourself the best chances to keep premiums down.